-We may not realize the expected benefits from our recent workforce reductions and it could result in total costs and expenses that are greater than expected and could disrupt our business.
+We may not realize the expected benefits from our recent workforce reduction and it could result in total costs and expenses that are greater than expected and could disrupt our business.

-In October 2022, we implemented a plan to consolidate our operations, which included a move to San Diego, California and a reduction in our workforce.
-In addition, in June 2023, we conducted an additional reduction in our workforce.
-The changes to our operations and the reductions in workforce may yield unintended consequences and costs, such as the loss of institutional knowledge and expertise, attrition beyond our intended reductions in force, and a reduction in morale among our remaining employees, all of which may have an adverse effect on our development activities, our business, results of operations or financial condition.
+In June 2023, we conducted a reduction in our workforce.
+The changes to our operations and the reduction in workforce may yield unintended consequences and costs, such as the loss of institutional knowledge and expertise, attrition beyond our intended reductions in force, and a reduction in morale among our remaining employees, all of which may have an adverse effect on our development activities, our business, results of operations or financial condition.
 If we are unable to realize the expected operational efficiencies, our business, results of operations and financial condition would be adversely affected.
 In addition, to the extent we do not realize such anticipated operational efficiencies, we may need to undertake additional workforce reductions or restructuring activities in the future.
 Furthermore, our reductions in force may be disruptive to our operations.
 For example, our workforce reductions could yield unanticipated consequences, such as attrition beyond planned staff reductions, increased difficulties in our day-to-day operations and reduced employee morale.
 If employees who were not affected by the reductions in force seek alternative employment, this could result in our seeking contractor support at unplanned additional expense or harm our productivity.
 Our workforce reductions could also harm our ability to attract and retain qualified management, scientific, clinical, and manufacturing personnel who are critical to our business.
 Any failure to attract or retain qualified personnel could prevent us from successfully developing our potential product candidates.
 We may also discover that the reductions in workforce could make it difficult for us to pursue new opportunities and initiatives and require us to hire qualified replacement personnel, which may require us to incur additional and unanticipated costs and expenses.
-O
+Our failure to successfully accomplish any of the above activities and goals may have a material adverse impact on our business, results of operations and financial condition.